Shopify/statsd-instrument/README.md

 The library comes with different backends.
 Based on your environment (detected using environment variables), it will select one of the following backends by default:

-- **Production** environment: `StatsD::Instrument::Backend::UDPBackend` will actually send UDP packets.
+- **Production** environment: `StatsD::Instrument::Backends::UDPBackend` will actually send UDP packets.
   It will configure itself using environment variables: it uses `STATSD_ADDR` for the address to connect to (default `"localhost:8125"`), and `STATSD_IMPLEMENTATION` to set the protocol variant.
 (See below)
-- **Test** environment: `StatsD::Instrument::Backend::NullBackend` will swallow all calls.
+- **Test** environment: `StatsD::Instrument::Backends::NullBackend` will swallow all calls.
 See below for notes on writing tests.
-- **Development**, and all other, environments: `StatsD::Instrument::Backend::LoggerBackend` will log all calls to stdout.
+- **Development**, and all other, environments: `StatsD::Instrument::Backends::LoggerBackend` will log all calls to stdout.

 You can override the currently active backend by setting `StatsD.backend`: